magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42410-coupon-reports-only-display-default-base-currency.md

 <ins>Actual results</ins>:

-Coupon reports display the new website's currency set to default base currency (USD in this case).
+Default base currency (USD in this case) is used in coupon reports for the new website.

 ## Apply the patch